The cost to trim a pine tree will vary depending on the type of pine being trimmed, its size, and how much is being taken off.

 You are fine to go ahead and top conifers.
 Most types of conifers will not re-shoot from the trunk so topping the tree is a great way to keep them under control.

-The same is not true for White/ Yellow pins, Radiata and Norfolk Island pines.
-They respond to shooting out suckers from the tops of the cuts which will grow into new branches.
+The same is not true for White/ Yellow pins, Radiata, and Norfolk Island pines.
+They respond by shooting out suckers from the tops of the cuts which will grow into new branches.

 The catch is these branches are not safe as they are not properly attached to the tree-like other branches.
 They grow out of the bark so after a couple of years of growth, they become too big to support themselves and they come away damaging anything in their path.